BS in Business: International Business

 International business careers may be found with multinational corporations, foreign companies, banks, international investments, export/import trade, international law, international nonprofit organizations, world missions, and public/foreign service.
-Individuals graduate from this program with significant international experience as well as proficiency in a foreign language, and are in high demand in today’s job market.
+Some of these exist in expatriate opportunities and some through various other logistics and extensions.
+Individuals graduate from this program with significant international experience after practicing management and leadership skills abroad and collaborating with students from all over the world, and find themselves in high demand in today’s global marketplace.

 |Business Core Courses|